rodrigozr/sqs-grep/readme.md

   -w, --wait seconds           Number of seconds to wait after each "empty receive" (default: 0 - do not
                                wait)
   --endpointUrl URL            Use a custom AWS endpoint URL
+  --maxTPS number              Maximum number of messages to process per second (default: no limit)
   -h, --help                   Prints this help message
   -v, --version                Prints the application version